BA Criminology with International Study / Course details

 We provide you with the opportunity to develop specialised knowledge and skills in certain areas of criminology and socio-legal studies.
 An important feature of the Manchester single honours course is the emphasis on understanding data analysis and research methodologies (qualitative and quantitative) - together with how theory, research and practice can combine effectively.

-The ability to study abroad as part of your degree aims to enable you to develop knowledge and understanding of criminal justice systems in other countries and a comparative understanding of criminology and socio-legal concepts, theories and methods.
+Through the international study component, we aim to help you develop knowledge and understanding of criminal justice systems in other countries, and a comparative understanding of criminology and socio-legal concepts, theories and methods.

 Learning Criminology Inside

-In the final year of your BA Criminology degree you will have the opportunity to participate in `Learning Criminology Inside'.
-This initiative enables you to take your weekly seminars in a local prison to study a final year option alongside prison-based students.
+Learning Criminology Inside enables you to take your weekly seminars in a local prison to study a final year option alongside prison-based students.

-The Centre aims to provide practical experience for our students who are supervised by legal practitioners, and to offer a reliable service to its clients, who seek help with their legal problems and in many circumstances have nowhere else to obtain legal advice.
-More about the Legal Advice Centre and the success of students who took on a case for redundant workers.
+Students are supervised by legal practitioners.
+The Centre aims to offer a reliable service to clients, many of whom have nowhere else to obtain legal advice.
+Read more about the Legal Advice Centre and the success of students who took on a case for redundant workers.

-Benefit from unique experiences, networking and professional development opportunities by getting involved with one of the School's many student societies.
-More about student societies
+Benefit from networking and professional development opportunities through our student societies .

 Teaching and learning